CAREERS IN THE AIR FORCE

 Selection is on a best-qualified basis.
 Selection factors include academic performance, extracurricular activities, work experience, community service, military record (if any) and the recommendation based on the interview.
 The best-qualified applicants are selected by the Judge Advocate General upon recommendations by a board of senior judge advocates.
 The selection board is convened in April of each year, and applicants are notified of the results by letter.

 Selectees attend a field training encampment at an Air Force base during the summer between their first and second year of law school.
 They then complete the normal academic requirements for the Air Force ROTC two-year program while attending their second and third year of law school.
-For students with prior military service, field training is four weeks; for those with no prior military experience, field training is five weeks.
+Field training is thirteen days long.

 COMMISSIONING AND SERVICE COMMITMENT